TrueBlocks/trueblocks-docker/README.md

 This repo is pre-alpha and comes with no warrenty implied or otherwise.
 Use at your own discretion.

+## Locally running RPC endpoints

+While TrueBlocks and chifra work with remote RPC endpoints, it is highly recommended that you have you own locally running endpoints.
+An excellent way to do that is to run Erigon on a `dAppNode`.

+If you use a shared, rate-limted endpoint such as the many RPC-for-a-service offerings, there is a high likelyhood that you will be rate limited.

+Because TrueBlocks was designed for direct-to-local-endpoint use cases, such rate limiting is not currently in the code.

+Be warned.

 ## Configuration

 To get started, create a file called `.env` in this folder.
 An [env.example](env.example) file explaining each setting is provided to help you.
 Adjust the RPC provider to point to a (preferably local) RPC endpoint.